L4r0x/libui/README.md

 * Unix: GTK+ 3.18 (Ubuntu 16.04) or newer
 * Mac OS X: macOs 10.13 (High Sierra) or newer

+> Only modern currently maintained os versions are guaranted to work.
+>
+> This decision was made to reduce the amount of legecy and compatability code
+> necessary to support older os versions and speed up the development of new
+> features.

 ## Build Requirements

 * All platforms: